This information only applies if you want to apply for September 2020 for your child to start Year 3 at a junior school as they are in:

 If your child currently attends year 2 in an infant school and you would like them to attend year 3 in a primary school in September 2020, you need to apply to move schools from June 2020.
 If there is a space available they will be offered the place for September.

-2 Find your catchment area school
+2 Find your catchment area school and other local schools

 Before applying for your child's junior school place: